yanhan/notes/aws/ssm.md

 ## Preliminaries

 - Agent based.
-- Comes pre-installed with Amazon Linux.
+- Comes pre-installed with Amazon Linux and some Ubuntu Server AMIs.
 Just do a `ps aux` and grep for `amazon-ssm-agent`.
   - Also supports other Linux and Windows.
   - Works for on-prem too.
+But the installation will be slightly different.
   - For instances that don't have the agent, we will need to install it.
     - GitHub: https://github.com/aws/amazon-ssm-agent
     - Docs: https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-manual-agent-install.html